workhorsy/comic_book_reader/README.md

 * Sometimes the 3rd page gets removed?
 * pulling the top menu down is jerky in chrome
 * Touch movement is broken in IE11
-* Mouse wheel scrolling does not go all the way up or down
 * Touch swiping down from the very top does not work
 * Scroll bars do not reset position on page change
 * Full screen does not make black wall paper show behind everything